 For example, ORIGEN is a computer code system for calculating radioactive materials’ buildup, decay, and processing.
 ORIGEN uses a matrix exponential method to solve a large system of coupled, linear, first-order ordinary differential equations (similar to the Bateman equations) with constant coefficients.

 The Bateman equations for radioactive decay case of n – nuclide series in linear chain describing nuclide concentrations are as follows:

 Bateman Equations for Nuclear Transmutation

-As was written, this model can be also used in nuclear depletion codes to solve nuclear transmutation and decay problems as well.
-In case of transmutation the decay constants that govern Bateman equations for a decay case are substituted by transmutation constants.
-By the transmutation constant λi,j we understand probability of the ith nuclide production per time unit from the jth nuclide destruction, as a result of nuclear interaction with the whole spectrum of interacting particles or due to the natural nuclear decay.
+As was written, this model can also be used in nuclear depletion codes to solve nuclear transmutation and decay problems.
+In the case of transmutation, the decay constants that govern Bateman equations for a decay case are substituted by transmutation constants.
+By the transmutation constant λi,j, we understand the probability of the ith nuclide production per time unit from the jth nuclide destruction as a result of nuclear interaction with the whole spectrum of interacting particles or due to the natural nuclear decay.

 Special Reference: Jerzy Cetnar, General solution of Bateman equations for nuclear transmutations.
 Annals of Nuclear Energy 33 (2006).
 January 2006.